BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Reference_manual.md

 **Parameters**

-Â  - String message is the text in email body.
+  - String message is the text in email body.
 It can be plain text, UTF-8 and HTML.

-Â  - String subject is the text in email Subject field.
+  - String subject is the text in email Subject field.

-Â  - String to are recipients' email addresses.
-This parameter is actualy a "to" field of SMTP protocol. Â  Â
+  - String to are recipients' email addresses.
+This parameter is actualy a "to" field of SMTP protocol.

-Â  - String from is usually your email address.
+  - String from is usually your email address.
 This field is actualy a "from" field of SMTP protocol.

-Â  - String password is your SMTP server password.
+  - String password is your SMTP server password.

-Â  - String userName is your SMTP server user name.
+  - String userName is your SMTP server user name.

-Â  - int smtpPort is your SMTP server port number.
+  - int smtpPort is your SMTP server port number.
 Defuult SMTP port is 25.

-Â  - String smtpServer is your SMTP server name.
+  - String smtpServer is your SMTP server name.

 **Return value**

-Â  - success message from SMTP server if succeeded.
+  - success message from SMTP server if succeeded.
 SMTP success messages start with code 250.

-Â  - error message if failed
+  - error message if failed

 ***Note***